Climate-Shope/West_Coast_TWLs/README.md

 This readme provides guidance on the included subfolders, their intended use, and the order in which to run the scripts to regionally project total water levels (TWLs).

-The intent of these scripts to  provide an overview of the methodology to project extreme total water levels along a coastline.
+The intent of these scripts is to  provide an overview of the methodology to project extreme total water levels along a coastline.
 Limited data are provided, and it is assumed the user will be able to supplement environmental sensitivity index, topography, tidal, and nearshore wave data that is not hosted here.